 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by G.P.
-Putnam & Sons on September 2, 2014 in hardcover and has 400 pages.
+This suspense is a hardcover edition on September 2, 2014 and has 400 pages.